A University of Lynchburg education professor has won the 2017 Ezra Jack Keats Book Award.

 In April, Watts will travel to Mississippi to attend a conference and receive the award.
 The conference also includes other children’s authors who will speak about their recent work and accomplishments.

 Currently, Watts is working on another book with her publisher, Candlewick Press, and hopes to work on more writing after her retirement in May.
-Watts has taught for 38 years, including 27 in the public school system and 11 at Lynchburg College.
+Watts has taught for 38 years, including 27 in the public school system and 11 at University of Lynchburg.